 African penguins rehabilitated.

-African penguins protected by Seabird ranger whose salary/expenses we fund.
+African penguins protected by the Seabird Ranger whose salary/expenses we fund.

-Underprivileged students learning STEM skills via the three-year DEEP Blue Ambassador training program.
+Underprivileged student(s) sponsored to learn STEM skills via the three-year DEEP Blue Ambassador training program.
+More planned for 2025.

 97